Welcome back to Part 3 of The Comical Colon’s 5-Year Chronic Illness Anniversary Series!

 But I took this plunge because I was tired of feeling like I was missing out on something.
 I was tired of being in a position that didn’t fulfill me.
 I saw my coworkers following their dreams by working there, and I wanted that for myself.

 Maybe reception and recruiting would have fulfilled me if I didn’t have a chronic illness.
-But my illness was urging me to get closer to others on their own health journeys, and to help them.
+But my illness was urging me to get closer to others on their own health journeys and to help them.

 I wasn’t exactly sure how.
 Maybe through becoming a dietitian.
 Maybe through working with patients at hospitals.
 Or by becoming a wellness coordinator consultant for companies.